Alternatives to Medicine & Surgery courses at university

 Don’t forget to check that the courses you apply for will accept graduates, and whether you need to take certain admissions tests.

-Consider other medical schools in the UK and overseas that you might not have heard of
+Consider other medical schools in the UK and overseas

 The University of Buckingham in the UK has an independent MB ChB Medical School programme with a January intake, so the 15 October application deadline is not required.
 This degree has clinical placements in UK hospitals and adheres to GMC (General Medical Council) regulations.